 Regarding stormwater, existing surface water runoff patterns will be maintained with the proposed development and discharge off site will be controlled to peak pre-development flows.
-Once comments are received from other agencies, this matter will be addressed at the site plan stage.
+This matter will be addressed at the site plan stage.

 Consultations:

 Notice of this application was circulated to property owners within a 500 metre radius, the Ward Councillor and external agencies and City Departments which may have an interest in the application.